What Every Man Should Take Away From #MeToo

 After #MeToo became a viral, seminal sensation that proved virtually every woman (and some men) on earth has experienced sexual harassment in some form, many men responded on social media with #HowIWillChange, promising to join the fight to end harassment and assault, especially in the workplace.
 As noble of a pledge as that is, in many of the actual tweets centered around abstract promises to combat sexism, as opposed to concrete advice on what steps a man can take to achieve this goal.

-Perhaps that’s why this Facebook post by Toronto-based writer, actor, director, and TV host Nicole Stamp went so viral over the weekend, accruing over 68,000 likes and 70,000 shares in under a week.
-Here are some of the highlights on what every man can learn from the #MeToo movement to help the fight to end sexual harassment.
-And for more gentlemanly inspiration, take notes from David Schwimmer—a true class act.
+Perhaps that's why this Facebook post by Toronto-based writer, actor, director, and TV host Nicole Stamp went viral last year, accruing over 68,000 likes and 70,000 shares in under a week.
+Here are some of the highlights it contained on what every man can learn from the #MeToo movement to help the fight to end sexual harassment.
+And for more ways to be a gentleman, be sure you know the 17 Worst Things a Man Can Say to a Woman.

 Be brave enough to call out men when you hear them talking about women in demeaning ways.